 Figs can come in a number of varieties that influence exterior color (light yellow to green to brown or black), with very juicy and sweet flesh that ranges in color from golden, pink, and red to deep burgundy or purple.
 Most fruit is shaped like a beet or short-necked pear, and is used in desserts or paired with savory dishes.
 Some figs have a more pronounced earthy or nutty flavor.

-There are four types of figs (Common, Caprifig, Smyrna, and San Pedro) and a number of varieties, including Adriatic, Black Mission, Brown Turkey, Calimyrna, Celeste, Dottato, Green Kadota, Ischia, King, Magnolia, Praga, Sierra, Tena, and Ventura.
+There are four types of figs (Common, Caprifig, Smyrna, and San Pedro) and a number of varieties, including Adriatic, Alma, Black Mission, Brown Turkey, Calimyrna, Celeste, Dottato, Green Kadota, Ischia, King, Magnolia, Praga, Sierra, Tena, and Ventura.

 Fresh figs are fragile and difficult to ship and store.
 In the United States most figs for commercial use are grown in California, as the fruit does not tolerate cold temperatures.
 Outside North America, figs are grown throughout the world with Algeria, Egypt, Greece, Iran, Morocco, Spain, and Turkey among the top producers.